rh-mobb/documentation/docs/rosa/rosa-asea-landing-zone/README.md

 rosa create admin -c $ROSA_CLUSTER_NAME
 ```

-Run the resulting login statement from output.
+Run the resulting login statement from the output.
 It may take up to 15 minutes before authentication is fully synced.

 Verify the default persistent volumes in the cluster.